A Complete List of Maui Camping Spots

-Two drive-in campgrounds are offered in Haleakala National Park, Hosmer Grove at 7,000 feet and Kipahulu at sea level.
-The two sites could not be more different from one another in terms of climate and terrain.
+Two drive-in campgrounds are available in Haleakala National Park, Hosmer Grove at 7,000 feet and Kipahulu at sea level.
+The two sites could not be more different from one another regarding climate and terrain.
 However, both sites have amenities such as picnic tables, BBQ grills, and pit toilets.
 Note that there are no showers available at either site, and Kipahulu does not have drinking water.

 #1 Hosmer Grove

 Hosmer Grove is a drive-in camping spot between Kula and the Haleakala summit, just short of a half hour from each.
 It characterizes a grove perfectly- a small cluster of trees and grass amidst a barren, volcanic landscape.

 The grove derived its name from Ralph Hosmer, who planted a variety of non-native trees on the land in hopes of creating timber farming in the early 1900’s.
 A sign in Hosmer Grove at the beginning of a self-guided nature trail accurately describes Hosmer’s venture as a “failed experiment”.
 However, the half-mile loop makes for a relaxing early morning walk through pine, spruce, cedar, and eucalyptus trees and the sound of birds singing after sunrise.